opencog/atomspace-dht/README.md

   and the Atom name/outgoing-set serving as the DHT-value.
 As a result, given only a GUID, the actual Atom can always be recreated.
 * Every (Atom, AtomSpace-name) pair gets a unique (160-bit) hash.
-  This is termed the MUID or "Membership UID", as it referes to an Atom in a specific AtomSpace.
+  This is termed the MUID or "Membership UID", as it refers to an Atom in a specific AtomSpace.
 The MUID is used as a DHT-key;
   the corresponding DHT-values are used to hold the IncomingSet, and the Atom-Values.
 Keep in mind that although Atoms are independent